xdaDaveShaw/xdaDaveShaw.github.io/blog/_drafts/results-types.md

 }
 ```

-OK, this meets our requirements, but lets see if we can see a few issues with it.
+This meets our requirements, but lets see if we can see a few issues with it.

 Firstly, it isn't possible to test the Complex Operation on it's own, you have no way to mock out the dependencies.
 Secondly, you're mixing business logic, with side effects.
 Readers of Mark Seemann's [blog][1] will know that this